5.2.6.4 The Need for an Appeals Process

-Further safeguards are available by escalating cases to multinational courts, such as the European Court of Justice (5.3.5.2), or to global bodies such as the International Court of Justice (5.3.6.2).
-The availability of an appeals process both reduces the likelihood of miscarriages of justice and increases people’s confidence in the system as a whole.
+Further appeals can be referred to the International Court of Justice in The Hague.
+The availability of these processes both reduces the likelihood of miscarriages of justice and increases people’s confidence in the legal system as a whole.

 Back